 When the Ultimate Base Level rises, the "Ultimate Stream Gradient" (from the ultimate stream/river source) is decreased, resulting in more deposition.
 There will be deposition also in any "drowned" portions of previously exposed river systems.
 When Ultimate Base Level drops, the Ultimate Stream Gradient increases (steepens), resulting in more erosion.

-Within every river and creek system, there are inumerable "Local Base Levels", points below which the upstream river (or creek) cannot erode.
+Within every river and creek system, there are innumerable "Local Base Levels", points below which the upstream river (or creek) cannot erode.
 Local Base Level controls the upstream-gradient on that particular river/creek until the next higher-elevation Local Base Level.

-In the second photo, there is a small example of a Local Base Level, established by this small outrcop in Chickamauga Battlefield Park.
+In the second photo, there is a small example of a Local Base Level, established by this small outcrop in Chickamauga Battlefield Park.
 Upstream from this locally resistant outcrop, the stream is prevented from down-cutting any further.
 The next ledge or other outcrop upstream then establishes the next upstream Local Base Level.

 As changes in sea level affect the Ultimate Base Level and the Ultimate Gradient, changes in a Local Base Level affects Local Stream Gradients.
 When a dam is constructed (or when a landslide naturally forms a pond/lake), that raises the Local Base Level, resulting in more deposition.
 When Lake Lanier was constructed a little more than 50 years ago, the rising "pool elevation" raised the Local Base Level of all streams entering the lake.
-In the upper photo, you see the exposed lake-bottom sediments, contributed by local hillside erosion and by deposition of sediments contributioned by this particular small stream, over the course of 50 years.
+In the upper photo, you see the exposed lake-bottom sediments, contributed by local hillside erosion and by deposition of sediments contributed by this particular small stream, over the course of 50 years.

 When the extended drought and dam releases caused a lowering of the pool elevation, that lowered the Local Base Level and resulted in the few inches of erosion (down-cutting) that you see in the upper photo.
 When the lake returns to its Full-Pool elevation, the upstream Local Base Levels will again rise and down-cutting will cease and sedimentation will resume.